alan-turing-institute/ThermodynamicAnalyticsToolkit/README.md

  * scikit-learn

-It has received financial support from a seed funding grant and through a Rutherford fellowship from the Ala Turing Institute in London (R-SIS-003, R-RUT-001) and a british EPSRC grant (Data Driven Sampling).
+It has received financial support from a seed funding grant and through a Rutherford fellowship from the Alan Turing Institute in London (R-SIS-003, R-RUT-001) and a british EPSRC grant (Data Driven Sampling).

 Please refer to INSTALL for installation instructions.
 When cloning from